-The sports industry has an expected value of over $73 billion by 2019, and a master’s in sports management online will help you succed in this soaring field.
-With positions in advertising, talent representation, and front offices, opportunities in sports are nearly as vast as the industry itself.
-As the industry grows, so too does the need for qualified, innovative people.
-With a degree in sports management, sports and business intersect to turn one’s passion for the game into a career.
 According to the North American Society for Sport Management, 243 postsecondary institutions offer undergraduate or graduate programs in the field.
-Additionally, the U.S. Bureau of Labor Statistics (BLS) reports that spectator sports is the third biggest employer of talent agents in the nation, with individuals earning an average of $104,530 annually.
+Additionally, the U.S. Bureau of Labor Statistics (BLS) reports that spectator sports is the third biggest employer of talent agents in the nation, with sports management salary averaging $104,530 annually.
 What’s more, the BLS projects 10% growth over the next decade (2016-2026) for marketing managers, public relations specialists, and athletic directors.
-Now is a perfect time to consider joining the lucrative and exciting field of sports management.
+Now is a perfect time to consider earning your online sports management masters and joining the lucrative field of sports management.

 What Are the Best Online Master’s in Sports Management Programs?